Posted on behalf of Stephens, Anderson & Cummings on Jan 25, 2017 in Product Liability

 This has become the largest car safety recall in U.S. history, affecting 42 million vehicles with 69 million defective airbags.

 Around the world, nearly 100 million inflators have been recalled and eight million defective airbags have been replaced.

 Due to the volume of affected vehicles, many vehicle owners are still waiting to have their defective Takata airbags replaced.

 Vehicle owners can type in their vehicle identification numbers on the National Highway Traffic Safety Administration website to find out if their car, truck or SUV is included in the recall.

 Have you lost a loved one or been injured by a defective Takata airbag?
 An experienced Takata airbag recall lawyer may be able to file a lawsuit to obtain compensation.

-At Stephens, Anderson & Cummings, our product liability attorneys offer a complimentary consultation to review your claim and determine if you can file a lawsuit.
+At Stephens, Anderson & Cummings, our Fort Worth injury attorneys offer a complimentary consultation to review your claim and determine if you can file a lawsuit.
 If we take your case, you will not owe us legal fees unless you receive compensation or a jury rules in your favor.

 Contact us right now by calling (877) 920-9009.